k0001/k0001.github.com/articles/opaleye-sot.md

 elements.
 Moreover, that information is kept in a type-level list promoted using `DataKinds`, which means that we can manipulate that list and see it change its length and contents at compile time, just like we could do with a traditional term-level polymorphic list at runtime.
-And finally, `HList` can be given an instance of `ProductProfunctor` that works for lists of any length, not only making it a suitable datatype for Opaleye, but also preventing us from having to define a new `ProductProfunctor` instance for each different Haskell representation we would like to use for mapping SQL rows.
+And finally, `HList` can be given a `ProductProfunctor` adaptor that works for lists of any length, not only making it a suitable datatype for Opaleye, but also preventing us from having to define new `ProductProfunctor` adaptors for each different Haskell representation we would like to use for mapping SQL rows.
 For these reasons, we will use `HList` as the preferred container for all our SQL row mapping needs, which gives us a uniform way to work with different SQL rows.